raspberrypilearning/silly-reminder/en/step_1.md

 --- /task ---

-Once the editor is open, you will need to create a New Project and give your project a name.
+Once the editor is open, create a New Project and give your project a name.

 --- task ---